abhismart8/seach-via-pixabay/README.md

-# seach_via_pixabay
+# Search Via Pixabay

-I have created this search via pixabay single page running via javascript using pixabay API.
+I have created this search via pixabay laravel application using pixabay API.

 # THANK YOU